Using Model Context Protocol (MCP) with Expo

 npx expo whoami || npx expo login

-# Start dev server with MCP capabilities
+# Start the dev server with MCP capabilities

 -